 Feliway is a pet brand that makes stress-relieving products for cats, and they strategically use the color purple in their branding.
 Purple can spark a variety of emotions, such as creativity and luxury, but one of its potential attributes is that purple can calm the nerves and trigger relaxation.

 Feliway’s products all serve the purpose of helping reduce anxiety in cats, so their company’s potential customers are seeking a solution to their stressed-out cats (who might do things like hide, scratch furniture, or spray as a stress response).
 By using purple as their brand’s prominent color, Feliway sparks feelings of relaxation in its human customers who are hoping for improved peace of mind for both themselves and their cats.

-If your business is unsure of what brand colors to use, the professional guidance of a brand strategist will help you pinpoint the colors, shapes, and imagery that will resonate most strongly with your target audience.
+If your business is unsure of what brand colors to use, our Brand Clarity online course can help you pinpoint the colors, shapes, and imagery that will resonate most strongly with your target audience.